 If a normal cell accumulates enough mutations in enough key genes, it can become a cancer cell.
 It can then multiply quickly to create a tumour.

 Through genetic testing, we can take a sample of a tumour, look at its DNA, and understand which genes have mutated – and therefore which treatments might be best for the individual patient.

 *These are know as ‘acquired’ or somatic mutations, and are not inherited from our parents.
 Inherited (or germline) mutations do occur that predispose to certain cancer types such as breast or ovarian, but different types of tests are more appropriate for investigating these.

 From single gene testing…

 At the moment, many clinicians use ‘single gene testing’ to learn more about a patient’s cancer.
-The clinician will already have done some initial investigations, to determine the origin and the type of cancer.
+The clinician will have already requested some initial investigations, to determine the origin and the type of cancer.
 They’ll know which approved drugs may work, and they’ll know which gene they can test to confirm this – so they’ll test that single gene.
 If the gene shows certain mutations, the clinician will recommend a certain treatment.
 If not, they’ll give the patient a different treatment.

 It’s a yes-or-no, black-and-white approach.
 But it’s inefficient.
 Clinicians can get more information, and more options for their patient, by examining a number of genes at once.